 - Maximum permissible recovery from ARC whether or not charged

 Carriers may receive additional funds through the Connect America Fund to cover ARC revenue shortfalls.
-For price cap carriers these supplementary funds will be phased down to zero over a three-year period, beginning in 2017.
+For price cap carriers, these supplementary funds were phased down to zero over a three-year period, beginning in 2017.
 Rate-of-return carriers will receive supplementary funding without a phase down process for the time being.

 What else do I need to know?

-Price cap and rate-of-return carriers are eligible for ICC Recovery support and there are a few important forms and deadlines to be aware of:
+Price cap and rate-of-return carriers are eligible for ICC Recovery support.
+There are a few important forms and deadlines to be aware of: